Nancy E. Krulik: Children's Media

-Nancy Krulik has also delved into children's media, having been a staff writer for Nick Jr.'s Eureeka's Castle and more recently a creator and writer on Monsters Aren't Real??? an independent cartoon show for kids, produced with Emmy award winning director and producer David P. Levin, head of Brainstorm Inc. The series is currently in pre-production and set to launch in late 2025 or early 2026.
+Nancy Krulik has also delved into children's media, having been a staff writer for Nick Jr.'s Eureeka's Castle and more recently a creator and writer on Monsters Aren't Real??? an independent cartoon show for kids, produced with Emmy award winning director and producer David P. Levin, head of Brainstorm Inc. The series is currently in pre-production and set to launch in 2026.

 Personal life

 Nancy Krulik graduated with a degree in journalism from Temple University in Philadelphia, and currently lives in Manhattan with her husband, composer Daniel Burwasser and their rescue Lhasa apso.
 Her daughter Amanda is a writer and teacher in Northern California, and her son, Ian is a musician and voice actor in Los Angeles.